nogilnick/ICPOptimize/README.md

 ## Description

 This repository contains implementations of the Iterative Constrained Pathways (ICP) optimization method, the ICP Rule Ensemble (ICPRE), linear classifier, regressor, and other methods.
-Currently, hinge and least-squares loss are supported.
-Support for other loss functions is planned.
+Currently, hinge, least-squares, and absolute-value loss modes are supported, with support for other loss functions planned.
+Coefficients can be constrained by sign or by arbitrary intervals.
+L1 & L2 norm constraints are also supported.

 Further discussion about and motivation for the methods can be found on my blog:

 [nicholastsmith.wordpress.com/2021/05/18/the-iterative-constrained-pathways-optimizer/](https://nicholastsmith.wordpress.com/2021/05/18/the-iterative-constrained-pathways-optimizer/)

+## Features

+- Linear Classification using Hinge Loss
+- Regression Support using L1 and L2 Penalties
+- Arbitrary Interval Constraints
+- L1 and L2 Coefficient Norm Constraints
+- Useful Default Settings
+- Support for DataFrames and Sparse Matrices

 ## Installation